 For thy name’s sake, O Lord, pardon my iniquity, for it is great.

 Who is the man that fears the Lord?
-Him shall God teach in the way he has chosen.
+Him shall God instruct in the way he should choose.

 His soul shall dwell amid good things, and his seed shall inherit the earth.